SPlanzer/portfolio_website/content/articles/LiDAR-CHM/index.en.md

 In this case we want to ignore any LiDAR classification values that may have already been calculated so that we can derive our own.
 In this example we apply a value of 0 (not classified) to the Classification dimension for every point.

-##### Extended Local Minimum (ELM)
+##### Filter Low Point Outliers
-The Extended Local Minimum (ELM) algorithm identifies low noise points that can adversely affect ground segmentation algorithms.
-Noise points are classified with a value of 7.
+The Extended Local Minimum (ELM) algorithm identifies low points that can adversely affect ground segmentation algorithms.
+These points are marked as noise with the default ELM noise value of 7 as per the [las specification](http://www.asprs.org/a/society/committees/standards/LAS_1_4_r13.pdf).

 ##### Outliers
 Used to identify any outlier points that may affect ground segmentation.
-Outliers can be a result of signal noise but also phenomena such as birds captured in a survey.
-Outliers are also classified with a value of 7.
+The filter aims to indicate any points that are statistical outliers due to LiDAR signal noise.
+Like the outliers identified with ELM these are also classified with a value of 7.

 ##### Ground Classification
 The `filters.smrf` classifies ground points based on the well accepted Simple Morphological Filter (SMRF) approach.
-The points classified as noise (value 7) are filter out of the final result.
-Following the LAS format, ground points are given the classification value of 2.
+The points classified as noise (value 7) are filtered out of the final result.
+Following the LAS format, those points identified as ground are given the classification value of 2.

-##### Ground Return Extraction
+##### Ground Return Filter
-Having classified ground points by giving these points the classification value of 2, these points can now be filtered out to create a model solely representing bare ground.
+Having classified ground points by giving such points the classification value of 2, the points are filtered out to create a model solely representing bare ground.

 ## Running the pipelines